HYCHAIN/wallet/README.md

 ## Contract Modules

-Each of the following contracts play a crucial role in the functionality of the HYTOPIA Smart Contract Wallet, providing a secure and flexible solution for managing user accounts on the blockchain.
+Each of the following contracts play a crucial role in the functionality of the HYCHAIN Smart Contract Wallet, providing a secure and flexible solution for managing user accounts on the blockchain.

 ### Controllers.sol